 Epilogue: Even though I start by emphasizing literacy, it usually isn’t long before I start stressing the importance of numeracy.
 If you browse the Shedding Light worksheets, there are a lot of questions that require numeracy.
 I also make a big deal about numeracy, but I start with literacy.

 Statistics are not easy to understand.
 They speak broadly of a whole population but say nothing about individual cases.
 I was watching a show on TV recently that reported that a study has found that in 70% of households women do more of the domestic duties (cleaning, cooking, ironing etc.) than men.
 A male commentator then rubbished the study, saying that he did nearly all of the housework, so it was obviously wrong!

 But 70% means 70%, not 100%.
 If the study surveyed 1000 households and found that in 700 of them, women do more of the work, then that equates to 70%.
-In 300 households, men do more of the work.
+In 300 households, men do more of the work (or do the same amount of work).
 Finding an exception to a majority doesn’t change the underlying statistics.

-What role will there be for teachers in the future, when all the information is on the internet?
+So, if I learned how to set up a website (and to make Science videos) without actually attending a class for these things, what role will there be for teachers in the future (beyond teaching the basics)?
+With the amount of information on the internet, do we need teachers anymore?
 Well, text books have been around at least since 1980 when I started high school (and I’m told even earlier, but who cares, right?), but my teachers were still an essential part of my education.
-Has anything changed that much?

 The way kids (and all of us) learn stuff has changed a lot (and it will continue to change a lot).
 The use of videos, for example, has exploded over the past 10 years because it is now so much easier to show them from a computer.
 A lot of teachers are using the Shedding Light videos to take care of the actual instructional side of things.